Highlights of Germany | Gothic Germany

 Cologne Cathedral

-Cologne Cathedral is the seat of the Archbishop of Cologne, a UNESCO World Heritage Site and Germany’s most visited landmark, attracting around 20,000 visitors per day.
-It is the largest Gothic cathedral in Northern Europe, the tallest twin-spired church in the world (at 157 metres tall), the largest facade of any church in the world and the choir has the largest height to width ratio of any medieval church.
+Cologne Cathedral stands prominently as the seat of the Archbishop of Cologne, holding the prestigious title of a UNESCO World Heritage Site and earning the distinction of being Germany’s most frequented landmark, drawing in an impressive 20,000 visitors daily.
+Renowned as the largest Gothic cathedral in Northern Europe, it proudly boasts the accolade of being the tallest twin-spired church globally, soaring to a height of 157 meters.
+Furthermore, it showcases the most expansive facade of any church worldwide, while the choir section features the largest height to width ratio among medieval churches.

 The Shrine of the Three Kings